-The FSS is emailed to participating employers and presented to the Local Pensions Board which is made up of employee and employer representatives.
-A full copy is included in the fund's annual report and accounts and also published separately on the Fund's website.
+The FSS is emailed to participating employers and employee and pensioner representatives.
+Summaries are issued to members and a full copy is included in the fund's annual report and accounts and the Fund's website.
 Copies are freely available on request and sent to investment managers and independent advisers.